lx-kish/rithmetica/README.md

 ## About the project

-The application is a React JS Single Page Application, based on create-react-app.
+This is a React JS Single Page Application.

 ## Releas notes <sup>\*</sup>

 ##### <sup>\*</sup> - starts from v2.3.3

+#### v11.6.1 release notes

+- Fix bugs.

 #### v11.6.0 release notes